martin-olivier/OTP/README.md

 A One Time Password management linux kernel module and it's additional tool

+## Build OTP tool

-First, you will need to install `otp_tool`.
+You will need to install `otp_tool`.
 To do so, make sure [cargo](https://www.rust-lang.org/tools/install) is installed on your system.

 ```sh
 cargo build --release --manifest-path otp_tool/Cargo.toml